project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/upgrade_sunbird.md

 description: upgrading Sunbird
 allowSearch: true
 ---
-## Upgrade with a new version of Sunbird
+Sunbird updates are released on a regular basis.
+For upgrading to the latest version of Sunbird .
 To update/redeploy sunbird please follow these steps:

-- Update the Sunbird image versions to latest gold version (e.g. `PLAYER_VERSION`).
+1. Update the Sunbird image versions to latest gold version (e.g. `PLAYER_VERSION`).

-- Update the configuration as per Sunbird release notes.
+2. Update the configuration as per Sunbird release notes.

-- Run `cd sunbird-devops/deploy`
+3. Run `cd sunbird-devops/deploy`

-- Run `sudo ./deploy-apis.sh /ansible/inventories/`.
-This will onboard various APIs and consumer groups.
+4. Executing the following command will onboard various APIs and consumer groups.

+Run `sudo ./deploy-apis.sh /ansible/inventoriesRun `

-- Run `sudo ./deploy-core.sh /ansible/inventories/`.
-This will setup all the sunbird core services.
+5. Executing the following command will setup all the sunbird core services.

-- Run `sudo ./deploy-proxy.sh /ansible/inventories/`.
-This will setup sunbird proxy services.
+Run `sudo ./deploy-core.sh /ansible/inventories/`.

+6. Executing the following command will setup sunbird proxy services.

+Run `sudo ./deploy-proxy.sh /ansible/inventories/`.